Iraq

 Overnight in Mosul.

-We start the day with a visit to the Monastery of Roban Humized, nestled in the hills near Mosul.
-Learn about its religious and historical significance while enjoying the serene surroundings.
+We also explore the Monastery of Rabban Hormizd, dramatically nestled in the hills near the village, learning about its spiritual significance while enjoying the serene surroundings.

 Overnight in Duhok.

 We continue to Shanidar ‘Neanderthal’ Cave, which was home to Neanderthals at least 65,000 years ago.
+Climb the steps (15 – 20 minutes) up to the cave entrance where you can go inside.

 Overnight in Erbil.

-DAY 13: HIGHLIGHTS OF THE KURDISH CAPITAL
+DAY 13: HIGHLIGHTS OF THE KURDISH CAPITAL: CITADEL OF ERBIL; FAREWELL DINNER

 Overnight in Erbil.